nsssayom/stochastic_gradient_descent/readme.md

 ## Prerequisites

 This project is built and tested with Ubuntu 18.04 LTS.
-The taget system needs libglfw to be instaled.
+The target system needs libglfw to be installed.

 ```bash
 sudo apt-get install libglfw